 1900 – 1950 Candidates

-Rogers Hornsby (1915 – 1937) – Rogers Hornsby comes in right behind Cobb at second on the all time batting average list (.358).
-Hornsby has 600 more RBIs and 180 more home runs than Cobb in around 3000 less at bats.
+Rogers Hornsby (1915 – 1937) – Rogers Hornsby comes in as the top right handed batter in this era, at second on the all time batting average list (.358).
+Hornsby has 600 more RBIs and 180 more home runs than the lefty great Ty Cobb — in around 3000 less at bats.

 In 1924 Hornsby batted .424 and had a .507 on base percentage.
 Having a guy able to get on base in more than half of his plate appearances is remarkable.